Competition Federal Ministry of Labour and Social Affairs

 In addition to its distinctiveness, the football museum should be a building accessible to visitors from all walks of life, meaning it should not create barriers but rather be welcoming and spark interest.

 Thus, the intention is not to create a monument, but rather an instrument for football enthusiasts that they can be proud of and with which they can identify.
+The façade is an abstraction of the goal net, a lattice façade with a load-bearing function.

 Award